 A basic core of courses is required for health professions programs, all of which can be taken at Saint Mary's College.
 Following are the ones most commonly found among the list of prerequisite of courses for most schools/programs.
 It is VERY important that students be responsible for their own research of classes required for admission to the graduate health professions program they desire.

-Continued next page

-- 1 year of biology with labs (BIO 153-154) - 1 year of general chemistry with labs (CHEM 121-122) - 1 year of organic chemistry with labs (CHEM 221-222; some programs no longer require the second semester of organic chemistry) - 1 year of math (MATH 131-132 or MATH 133 and 225 or 114; some programs require statistics) - 1 year of physics (PHYS 217-218 or PHYS 221-222) Many programs no longer require physics, so students should check to be sure. - 1 year of English (some schools, not all); demonstrated proficiency in writing
+1 year of biology with labs (BIO 153-154)

+1 year of general chemistry with labs (CHEM 121-122)

+1 year of organic chemistry with labs (CHEM 221-222) Some programs no longer require the second semester of organic chemistry, so students should check to be sure.

+1 year of math (MATH 131-132 or MATH 133 and 225 or 114)

+Some programs require statistics, so check to be sure.

+1 year of physics (PHYS 217-218 or PHYS 221-222) Many programs no longer require physics, so students should check to be sure.

+1 year of English (some schools, not all); demonstrated proficiency in writing